In response to the Coronavirus, and in an effort to reduce

 drill is parked.
 Office # 434-983-7923.
 Cell # 434-315-1401

-Peter Francisco Soil and Water Conservation District will conduct its regular monthly Board meeting a week later than usual in September.
-It will be held on Wednesday, September 23, 2020 at 9:00 a.m. with a quorum at the Buckingham Agriculture Building Auditorium, beside the Buckingham Virginia Cooperative Extension Office, Admin Drive, Buckingham VA 23921
+Peter Francisco Soil and Water Conservation District will conduct its February regular monthly Board meeting on Wednesday, March 17, 2021 at 9:00 a.m. with a quorum at the Buckingham Agriculture Building Auditorium, beside the Buckingham Virginia Cooperative Extension Office, Admin Drive, Buckingham VA 23921

 The Peter Francisco Board of Directors will be using the auditorium to conduct necessary business practicing social distancing with 10 or less people in attendance.

 The Board meeting will be limited to essential business as necessary to carry out the Virginia Cost-share Program, the 319 TMDL Septic Program and District operational business.
 Any other information will be discussed at a later time/meeting.